 - I'm still listening to this soundtrack after a year.

 - I listened to this for at least a week straight.

 - This soundtrack has little to no filler.

 - This soundtrack is largely orchestrated and/or the synth isn't substituting for real instruments.

-- The sound and/or production quality is superb.
+- The audio and/or production quality is superb.